South Asia’s New Chaudhary - DNA News Agency

 South Asia’s New Chaudhary

-Kashmir Dispute has remained a bone of contention between two Nuclear Power of South Asia, for which both have fought 3 major wars on its claiming supremacy for decades.
-To resolve the matter, United Nations has played its role multiple times with multiple resolutions, but the dispute is still unresolved putting population of more than 1.6 billion people, about one-fifth of the world’s population under the shadow of potential war again under the racist regime of Narendra Modi in India.
+Kashmir Dispute has remained a bone of contention between two Nuclear Powers of South Asia, for which both have fought 3 major wars on claiming its territorial supremacy for decades.
+To resolve the matter, United Nations has played its role multiple times with numerous resolutions, but the dispute is still undermined putting population of more than 1.6 billion people, about one-fifth of the world’s population under the shadow of potential war again under the racist regime of Narendra Modi in India.

 Related News